 - 98% of our graduate students report finding employment in their field of choice.

 - Our masters' students earn the highest average starting salaries of any graduate program in certain areas of study.
 (2)

-- The School of Information has one of the American Library Association’s longest continually accredited programs.
-It first received accreditation in 1928 and most recently in 2010.
+The School of Information has one of the American Library Association’s longest continually accredited programs.
+It first received accreditation in 1926/27 and most recently in 2017.
 The Master of Science in Information program at University of Michigan School of Information is accredited by the American Library Association Committee on Accreditation, with the status of Continued accreditation.
-The next comprehensive review visit scheduled for Spring 2017.
+The next comprehensive review visit is scheduled for Spring 2024.

 1 U.S. News & World Report Graduate School Rankings, 2014: #1 Information Systems, #1 Archives and Preservation, #4 Library and Information Studies, #4 Digital Librarianship, #4 Health Librarianship.
 Note: Established ranking systems do not exist for all programs or specializations